AmbiguousTimekeepr/Counterfactual-explanation-for-classifer-with-stylegan2/README.md

 ---

+## Limitations

+This project is a research prototype, and several limitations remain:
+- Counterfactual edits may introduce artifacts
+- Some attributes are difficult to disentangle than others
+- Identity preservation is only partially guaranteed
+- Performance depends on latent representation quality

+Future improvements could include:
+- Diffusion-based counterfactual generators
+- Completely disentangled latent spaces
+- Stronger identity preservation losses

+---

 ## Troubleshooting

 - **Dataset not found**: ensure `cfg.data_root` points to a folder containing `img_align_celeba/` and `list_attr_celeba.csv`.
 - **GUI can’t find checkpoints**: update the 4 path constants at the top of `gui_counterfactual.py`.

+---

+## References

+This project builds upon ideas from research on explainable AI, counterfactual explanations, and generative models.
+Relevant work includes:

+- Wachter et al., "Counterfactual Explanations without Opening the Black Box" (2017)
+- Selvaraju et al., "Grad-CAM: Visual Explanations from Deep Networks" (2017)
+- Kingma & Dhariwal, "Glow: Generative Flow with Invertible 1×1 Convolutions"
+- Karras et al., "Analyzing and Improving the Image Quality of StyleGAN" (2020)